TPG exits China Grand Auto via Haitong sale

-HONG KONG (This version of the Nov.
-28 story has been corrected to change company name throughout to Haitong International Securities Group, not Haitong Securities)

-TPG is exiting its whole investment in car dealership China Grand Automotive Services (CGA) through a sale to Haitong International Securities Group Ltd (0665.HK) and a third party investor, according to regulatory filings and sources close to the transaction.
+HONG KONG TPG is exiting its whole investment in car dealership China Grand Automotive Services (CGA) through a sale to Haitong Securities (0665.HK) and a third party investor, according to regulatory filings and sources close to the transaction.

 Based in Shanghai, CGA is China's largest car dealership.